Agustin-Vidal-Holberton/holbertonschool-low_level_programming/structures_typedef/README.md

 This file will list all the task of the C - Structures, typedef project:

 dog.h: Define a new type struct dog
+1-init_dog.c: function that initialize a variable of type struct dog